 - Size: The GSD are medium to large dogs.
 Reportedly, the US-bred German Shepherds are bigger than those bred in Germany.
 But the German Shepherd size falls between 24 to 26 inches, and the dogs weigh around 75 to 95 pounds.

 - Coat: It combines various patterns that include black.
 The coat could be black and cream, black and tan, black and red, black and blue, black and silver, or black and grey.
 When it comes to its length, the GSD coat is mostly medium.
 That said, these dogs shed a lot and need a good brushing several times a week.
 So, it’d be wise to invest in a vacuum cleaner that can deal with all that hair.
-We like the BISSELL 2252.
+We like the BISSELL 2252 on Amazon.

 - Lifespan: The German Shepherd lifespan is between 10 to 14 years.
 That mostly depends on the dog’s genetic predisposition, but nutrition and exercise also play a huge part.
 Generally, these dogs are strong but still prone to few health issues.
 We’ll discuss them all a bit later.